15 People Share the Silver Linings They Found Amid a Pandemic

 The local craft store remained open during lockdown, and I was invited to take kits home to make masks for health-care workers.
 At first, I hesitated, since I don’t own a sewing machine.
 But that did not stop me.
 From the middle of April until the middle of July, I made 42 masks, all sewn by hand.
 What a joy to do my part to support first responders. —Kathleen Zurenko Daytona Beach, Florida

 My yard has never looked any better than it does now.
 I spend part of the mornings outside every day! —Sharon Devora Pipe Creek, Texas

 In most neighborhoods in Silicon Valley, everybody is busy, and our court is no exception.
 In the 20 years we’ve lived here, we’ve known our neighbors enough to wave as we drive in and out of our garages or walk the dogs.
 Everybody was friendly, only very busy with work and school.
 Then the quarantine began, and a few of us decided to meet each afternoon in the middle of the street for the five o’clock wave.
 Since then, just about everybody on the court comes out every afternoon for casual conversation.
 Months later, we are no longer just neighbors but friends.
 We know about the children and how they are handling the loss of school.
 We know the neighbor who likes to bake bread.
 We know about the daughter who loves horses and the one who belongs to a cheer team.
 We have watched the baby grow into a toddler.
 Best of all, we know we can count on each other in time of need.
 That is a comfort in this difficult time. —Cathy Kordsmeier Los Altos, California.
-Check out these extraordinary ways kids are giving us hope in the time of the coronavirus.

 New life in the yard